bvbmedia/multishop/Documentation/Administrator/Index.rst

 plugin.multishop.fe_customer_pid
 --------------------------------
 The id number of the page that contains the front-end users and usergroups.
-In the introduction it's the id of the page “Frontend users and groups”.
+In the introduction it's the id of the page "Frontend users and groups".

 plugin.multishop.fe_rootadmin_usergroup
 ---------------------------------------
 The id number of the rootadmin usergroup.
 Members of the rootadmin usergroup have the ability to clear the whole catalog with just one single mouse click.
-Not really the right permission for “normal” admin users.
+Not really the right permission for "normal" admin users.
 This usergroup is meant for the the developer.

 plugin.multishop.shop_pid
 -------------------------
 This constant tells Multishop where the products are saved to.
 This number is also used to create the deeplinks inside the shop.
-This should reflect the id of the “Core Shop” page, which is in our case the page “Shop”.
+This should reflect the id of the "Core Shop" page, which is in our case the page "Shop".

 plugin.multishop.fe_admin_usergroup
 -----------------------------------